thanhphat2609/Stock_Prediction/README.md

 ## File Structure

-- `spark-ingest.py`: File for Ingestion Data.
+- `spark-ingest.py`: File for Extract, Load Data to HDFS.
-- `spark-transformation.py`: File for Extract, Transform, Load to Data Warehouse.
+- `spark-transformation.py`: File for Transformation to Data Warehouse.
 - `spark-ml.ipynb`: File for Machine Learning to predict stock.

 ## Video demo